Top 9 Ways to iPad Screen Flickering

 Method 1: Force Restart iPad

 Rebooting is one of the most common fixes for a variety of iPad problems as well as any other computers.
-Restarting helps one override the software glitches that may be inhibiting normal software functioning which may be the core of your iPad screen flickering issues.
+Restarting helps one override the software glitches that may be inhibiting normal software functioning which may be the core of your iPad flickering screen issues.

 For iPad with home button; simply press and hold the Home button and Top button simultaneously until an Apple logo appears then release both buttons.